YifanShenSZ/YifanShenSZ.github.io/_pages/about.md

 I am a quantum chemistry Ph.
 D. candidate at Johns Hopkins University.
 I obtained my B. S. in chemistry and physics minor from Zhejiang University.

-My research focuses on empowering quantum chemistry with machine learning.
-I am enthusiastic in developing machine learning infrastructure, machine learning model, quantum chemical theory, etc.
+I am actively searching for a machine learning engineer or software engineer role.
+Any start time after November 2022 will work for me.